AurelienMassiot/ESSEC_workshops/data_visualization/README.md

 ### What is it ?

-Data visualisation workshop which took place during February 2021.
+Data visualisation workshop which took place during February 2021 and 2022.
 The objective was to show how to make data visualization with Python easily.

 ### notebooks

 * **terrorism.ipynb**: explore a terrorism dataset to visualize geographical data.
+* **Accidents.ipynb**: explore an accidents fake dataset to visualize geographical data.
 * **pokemon.ipynb**: explore a Pokemon dataset to visualize tabular data.

+### Dashboard

+* **accidents/dashboard.py**: a beautiful dashboard with filters.

 ### Requirements